Ryke Geerd Hamer: Olivia Pilhar case

-In 1995, Hamer was associated with the case of Olivia Pilhar, a six-year-old Austrian girl who suffered from a Wilms' tumor.
-Pilhar's parents were members of Fiat Lux, a new religious movement whose leader Uriella referred them to Hamer.
+In 1995, Hamer was associated with the case of Olivia Pilhar, a six-year-old Austrian girl who suffered from a Wilms’ tumor.
+Pilhar's parents were members of Fiat Lux, a new religious movement whose leader, Uriella, referred them to Hamer.
 He diagnosed the girl as having several "conflicts" rather than cancer.
 When the parents refused conventional medical therapy for Pilhar, the Austrian government removed their rights of care and control.
 The parents fled with their daughter to Spain, which was Hamer's place of residence at the time.

 After negotiations, including the intervention of the Austrian President Thomas Klestil, the parents were persuaded to return to Austria.
 By then, Pilhar's health had deteriorated.
 The tumor had grown very large, weighing four kilograms, filling most of her abdominal cavity and was pressing against her lungs.
 The lack of treatment had reduced the estimate of survival probability from 90% to 10%.
 After a court ordered conventional cancer treatment with surgery, chemotherapy and radiation therapy, Pilhar recovered completely and was still alive in 2010.
 Her parents received an eight-month suspended jail sentence in Austria.

 Jewish conspiracy theory

 Hamer purported that his method is a "Germanic" alternative to mainstream clinical medicine, which he claimed is part of a Jewish conspiracy to decimate non-Jews.
 In this, Hamer repeated the antisemitic claims of Nazi physician Gerhard Wagner.
-More precisely, Hamer asserted that chemotherapy and morphine are used to "mass murder" Western civilisation, while such treatment is not used in Israel.
+More precisely, Hamer asserted that chemotherapy and morphine are used to "mass murder" Western civilization, while falsely alleging that such treatments are not used in Israel.
 Hamer promoted the idea that most German oncologists are Jewish and that "no Jew is treated with chemotherapy in Germany."
 According to him, hypodermic needles are used during chemotherapy to implant "chips" containing "chambers of poison" that can be activated by satellite to specifically kill patients.
 He proposed that the swine flu vaccination campaign of 2009 was also used to mark people with those "chips" and denied the existence of HIV.
-Hamer also believed that the denial of recognition of his theories and the revocation of his practitioner's licence is due to a Jewish conspiracy.
+Hamer also believed that the denial of recognition of his theories and the revocation of his practitioner's licence were due to a Jewish conspiracy.